Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     * `--poolid` will delete the specified pool instead of the pool from the pool configuration file
     * `--wait` will wait for deletion to complete
+* `exists` will check if a pool exists under the Batch account
+    * `--pool-id` will query the specified pool instead of the pool from the pool configuration file
 * `images list` will query the nodes in the pool for Docker images.
 Common and mismatched images will be listed.
 Requires a provisioned SSH user and private key.